 If you’ve moved away from home, and therefore away from your therapist, visit the health services office on campus to learn about therapy options in the community.

 Those who participate in self-injurious behaviors aren’t necessarily suicidal, contrary to popular belief.
 In fact, it is sometimes referred to as “non-suicidal self-injury” (NSSI).
 They are simply trying to relieve the pain that they feel inside.
-For some it is symbolic and used to reduce anxiety/tension, sadness/loneliness, anger, or numbness.
+For some, it is symbolic and reduces anxiety/tension, sadness/loneliness, anger, or numbness.

 teenmentalhealth.org provides a list of self-injurious behaviors which include, but are not limited to: burning and hitting oneself, scratching or picking at scabs (to prevent wounds from healing), overdosing on medications, pulling out one’s hair, eyelashes, eyebrows with intent to harm oneself, or inserting objects into one’s body.
 The most common form of self-harm, however, is cutting the skin with razor blades.